earthlab/firedpy/README.md

     `docker exec -it <silly_name> /bin/bash`

-  - Then you will be inside of your docker container in the firedpy directory.
+  - Then you will be inside of the docker container in the firedpy directory.
 Now, enter:

     `conda activate firedpy`